ManInDark/bootc-image/README.md

 You should adapt user & disk settings in `disk_config/user.toml` before you build your own installation iso though.

+It may be necessary to create your own keys: https://github.com/CheariX/silverblue-akmods-keys

 ## Links

 - [getting started](https://docs.fedoraproject.org/en-US/bootc/building-containers)